 Check the soil with a Moisture Meter to see what is happening near the root zone of the plant.
 If it’s very dry, adjust your sprinkler or watering schedule and duration accordingly.

-Over the next few weeks, start reducing water applications by 10% every 2 weeks, until it has been reduced by 40%.
+When the weather starts to cool, begin reducing water applications by 10% every 2 weeks, until it has been reduced by 40%.
 We recommend this because plants need less water during the cooler weather season, and over-watering can become an issue.
 Damage from over-watering won’t show up until the following year.